fulcus/ing-sw-2020-gonzales-latino-fabris/README.md

-A mechanism has been implemented for detecting disconnections by the client due tofor network errors or for closing the application.
+A mechanism has been implemented for detecting disconnections of the client due to network errors or application closing.